egnyte/integrations-cookbook/book/ui-framework.md

 **Invocation** - the process of calling a 3rd party app (your app!) from Egnyte UI.

 **Invocation's access token** - the token that's sent along with invocation is scoped to allow you to use FS API, Users API and Permissions API.
-If you need more, you'll need to ask the user to authorize your app through regular Auth flow on the invoked screen or in userSettings.
+You can request a different scope by setting it in the API definition, see [App definition docs](https://github.com/egnyte/for-integrators/blob/master/doc/UIntegrate_definition.md)

 ### Security